-This rich bread is a special bread that should only be made for special occasions.
-It is one of the many breads perfect for Thanksgiving festivities.
+This rich bread is a special loaf that should only be made for special occasions.
+It's one of the many recipes perfect for Thanksgiving festivities.
 The one cup of butter and the eggs make a delicious bread that is such a treat to serve when the weather is getting cooler.